MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 and(false, false)
 ```

-And returns these results:
+And respectively returns these results:

-* First example: Both expressions are true, so returns `true`.
+* Both expressions are true, so the functions returns `true`.
-* Second example: One expression is false, so returns `false`.
+* One expression is false, so the functions returns `false`.
-* Third example: Both expressions are false, so returns `false`.
+* Both expressions are false, so the function returns `false`.

-*Example 2*
+*Example 2*:

 These examples check whether the specified expressions are all true: